Adamstown, Pennsylvania: Demographics

-There were 501 households, of which 29.5% had children under the age of 18 living with them, 59.1% were married couples living together, 7.2% had a female householder with no husband present, and 29.9% were non-families.
-24.8% of all households were made up of individuals, and 10.8% had someone living alone who was 65 years of age or older.
+There were 501 households, of which 29.5% had children who were under the age of eighteen living with them; 59.1% were married couples living together, 7.2% had a female householder with no husband present, and 29.9% were non-families.
+24.8% of all households were made up of individuals, and 10.8% had someone living alone who was sixty-five years of age or older.

 The average household size was 2.40 and the average family size was 2.85.

-22.9% of the population were under the age of 18, 5.6% from 18 to 24, 33.3% from 25 to 44, 23.3% from 45 to 64, and 14.9% who were 65 years of age or older.
-The median age was 37 years.
-For every 100 females there were 94.7 males.
-For every 100 females age 18 and over, there were 91.9 males.
+Slightly less than 23% of residents were under the age of eighteen, 5.6% were aged eighteen to twenty-four, 33.3% were aged twenty-five to forty-four, 23.3% were aged forty-five to sixty-four, and 14.9% were sixty-five years of age or older.
+The median age was thirty-seven years.

+For every one hundred females, there were 94.7 males.
+For every one hundred females who were aged eighteen or older, there were 91.9 males.